ghartsel/GX-Kernel/content/installation.md

 ```shell
 $ git clone git://git.ghworks.org/gxkernel.git gxkernel
 ```
-2. Clone the G/Kernel respository:
+2. Clone the G/Kernel repository:

 The files needed to build and debug an application are in the following directories: